aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - Drag and drop the **uri** field into the **Group/Color** in the **Field wells** section.

-> **Note:** While dragging and and dropping multiple fields do not replace the existing field but drop the field on top
+> :warning: While dragging and and dropping multiple fields do not replace the existing field but drop the field on top

 - Click on the drop down arrow next to **status** in the y-axis of the chart to reveal a sub menu.
 - Click on the Ascending order for **Sort by** in the revealed menu